 A business dispute is nothing but trouble for all involved.
 It can damage the way you do business, put unneeded stress on your staff and your stakeholders, reduce your productivity, and can even cause you to go out of business.
 It’s an inevitable situation that all business owners face.

 Before the situation gets too heated and puts your business at risk, it’s best to speak with an experienced business attorney to help you through the dispute.
-At Fellerman & Ciarimboli, our business dispute lawyers have been assisting businesses throughout Pennsylvania for decades.
+At Fellerman & Ciarimboli, our business dispute attorneys have been assisting businesses throughout Pennsylvania for decades.
 We are prepared to help you solve the issue discreetly and quickly.

 Common Types of Business Disputes